StartBootstrap/startbootstrap-clean-blog-jekyll/about.md

     development.
 Proficient in writing code in various languages.
-    And having extensive experience in developing customized Deep learning/Machine Learning architectures from scratch with good mathematical understanding.
+    And having extensive experience in developing customized Deep learning/Machine Learning architectures from scratch with good mathematical understanding.</p>

-    My goal is simple "A complete understanding of how the brain works".
+<p>My goal is simple "A complete understanding of how the brain works".
-    This passion led me to explore many fields like Learning theory, Bayesian inspired algorithms,Reinforcement Learning,Causal Inference, psychology,psychoanalysis,Neuroscience,Spoken language Understanding and EEG recording Analysis.</p>
+    This passion led me to explore many fields like Learning theory, Bayesian inspired algorithms,Reinforcement Learning,Causal Inference,psychology,psychoanalysis,Neuroscience,Spoken language Understanding and EEG recording Analysis.</p>

 <p> Currently I'm open to PhD/Research position </p>